Cornell Garden Plots; Release/Waiver

 You are responsible for the paths on the north and east sides of your plot.

-Do not put rocks from your plot into the paths, dig a trench or remove any soil from the path.
+- Do not put rocks from your plot into the paths between plots, dig a trench or remove any soil from the path.

 All landscape fabric must be removed at the end of the gardening season.

-When using tools to cut weeds, be extremely careful not to damage your neighbors’ fences or the water lines.
+- When using tools to cut weeds, be extremely careful not to damage your neighbors' fences or water lines.

 CHEMICALS: NO persistent or toxic chemicals are allowed.